helidon-io/helidon-examples/examples/telemetry/apm/README.md

   * public data key: `https://<apm-data-upload-endpoint>/20200101/opentelemetry/public/v1/traces`
 * `APM_DATA_KEY` is the matching Oracle APM data key value.

+Using environment variables keeps the Oracle APM data key out of the config file.
+If you do need to store sensitive values in configuration, Helidon SE also supports secure config using the `helidon-config-encryption` module and encrypted values such as `${GCM=...}`.

 ## Build and run

 With JDK 21: